-To control the function and operation of the A/D converter, three control registers known as SADC0, SADC1 and SADC2 are provided.
+To control the function and operation of the A/D converter, several control registers known as SADC0, SADC1 and SADC2 are provided.
 These 8-bit registers define functions such as the selection of which analog channel is connected to the internal A/D converter, the digitised data format, the A/D clock source as well as controlling the start function and monitoring the A/D converter busy status.
-As these devices contain only one actual analog to digital converter hardware circuit, each of the external and internal analog signals must be routed to the converter.
+As the device contains only one actual analog to digital converter hardware circuit, each of the external and internal analog signals must be routed to the converter.
 The SACS2~SACS0 bits in the SADC0 register are used to determine which external channel input is selected to be converted.
 The SAINS2~SAINS0 bits in the SADC1 register are used to determine that the analog signal to be converted comes from the internal analog signal or external analog channel input.
-If the SAINS2~SAINS0 bits are set to "000" or "100", the external analog channel input will be selected to be converted and the SACS2~SACS0 bits can determine which external channel is selected to be converted.
-If the SAINS2~SAINS0 bits are set to any other values except "000" and "100", one of the internal analog signals can be selected to be converted.
-The internal analog signals can be derived from the A/D converter supply power, V{DD}, or internal reference voltage, V_R, with a specific ratio of 1, 1/2 or 1/4.
+If the SAINS2~SAINS0 bits are set to "000" or "100", the external analog channel input is selected to be converted and the SACS2~SACS0 bits can determine which external channel is selected to be converted.
+If the SAINS2~SAINS0 bits are set to any other values except "000" and "100", one of the internal analog signals is selected to be converted.
+The internal analog signals can be derived from the A/D converter supply power, AVDD, with a specific ratio of 1, 1/2 or 1/4.
 If the internal analog signal is selected to be converted, the external channel signal input will automatically be switched off to avoid the signal contention.

-SAINS [2:0] SACS [2:0] Input Signals Description 000, 100 000~111 AN0~AN7 External channel analog input 001 XXX V {DD} A/D converter power supply voltage 010 XXX V {DD} /2 A/D converter power supply voltage/2 011 xxx V {DD} /4 A/D converter power supply voltage/4 101 XXX V R Internal reference voltage 110 xxx V R /2 Internal reference voltage/2 111 XXX V R /4 Internal reference voltage/4
+SAINS [2:0] SACS [2:0] Input Signals Description 000, 100 000~111 AN0~AN7 External channel analog input 001 XXX V {DD} A/D converter power supply voltage 010 XXX V {DD} /2 A/D converter power supply voltage/2 011 XXX V {DD} /4 A/D converter power supply voltage/4